 SISTERS CELINE KIRK AND TRACY BROWN WERE SHOT DEAD

-IN TRACY'S APARTMENT, AS TRACY'S BABY AND TODDLER LOOKED ON.
+IN TRACY'S APARTMENT AS TRACY'S BABY AND TODDLER LOOKED ON.

-CELINE'S EX-BOYFRIEND QUICKLY CONFESSED,
+CELINE'S EX-BOYFRIEND QUICKLY CONFESSED, SAYING

 Sean's defense team

-Well-known Boston defense attorney Norman Zalkind (left) and his partner, David Duncan (below), took on Ellis's case for nominal reimbursement by the state's Committee for Public Council Service, since he was indigent.
-With no eyewitnesses and no physical evidence connecting Sean to the crime scene (despite extensive hair and fiber analyses done in Mulligan's vehicle), the attorneys did not put on a case in any of his three trials.
+Well-known Boston defense attorney Norman Zalkind (left) and his partner, David Duncan (below), took on Ellis's case for nominal reimbursement by the state's Committee for Public Council Service, since Ellis was indigent.
+With no eyewitnesses and no physical evidence connecting their client to the crime scene (despite extensive hair and fiber analyses done in Mulligan's vehicle), the attorneys did not put on a case in any of his three trials.
 “No one saw Sean Ellis shoot or rob Officer Mulligan," Zalkind stressed.
 "There isn’t one scintilla of evidence."

 UNKNOWN TO JURORS,

-FIVE MONTHS BEFORE MULLIGAN'S MURDER
+FIVE MONTHS BEFORE MULLIGAN'S MURDER,

 ROSA SANCHEZ WAS RUSHED TO A BOSTON HOSPITAL